Sorority Boys: Plot

 Daisy changes back into Dave for a job interview with an alumnus.
 After the interview, the three boys change back into their feminine garb and share a group hug in celebration.
 Leah walks in while Daisy and Adina are embracing and mistakenly thinks that they are in a relationship and the "Minnesota" excuse was fake.
 She storms out with Daisy following her.

 The alumnus later grabs Leah on the rear and she slaps him across the face.
 He decides to play "DOG Catcher" with his fellow alumnus and calls for Leah to be thrown overboard.
 Daisy reveals her true identity as Dave to stop the men, including his father, while Roberta is exposed as Doofer when he is caught with the tape, and Adina is exposed as Adam.
-The KOK High Council convenes to determine their fate, with Dave lamenting the way they have historically treated the DOGs and states he no longer wants to be a member of KOK, realising that once the evidence gets out, he will likely be arrested for his involvement in KOK's sex trafficking and money laundering.
+The KOK High Council convenes to determine their fate, with Dave lamenting the way they have historically treated the DOGs and states he no longer wants to be a member of KOK.
 Dave accuses fraternity president Spence of stealing the money, and Doofer produces the tape to prove it.
-On the video it shows Spence stealing the money as revenge against Dave, Adam, and Doofer, The KOKs and the alumnus dethrone Spence and toss him overboard, killing him instantly.
+On the video it shows Spence stealing the money as revenge against Dave, Adam, and Doofer, The KOKs and the alumnus dethrone Spence and toss him overboard.

 Later, at the KOK house, Adam is named president.
 Dave meets with Leah and starts their relationship over, truthfully this time, and Doofer begins a relationship with one of the DOG girls.
 The rest of KOK make amends with DOG.
-The Tri-Pi's are still lost at sea and are all killed.
+The Tri-Pi's are still lost at sea.

 Reception

 The film was panned by critics.
 On Rotten Tomatoes, it has an approval rating of 12% based on 65 reviews, with an average score of 3.22/10.
 The website's consensus reads: "A sloppy fratboy movie, Sorority Boys offers up a parade of gross-out gags and sex jokes, while insulting and ogling women."
-On Metacritic, the film has a rank of 25 out of 100 based on 20 critics, indicating "generally unfavorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 25 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.

 The film barely made back its $12 million budget, grossing a worldwide total of $12,517,488.

 Lisa Schwarzbaum of Entertainment Weekly gave the film a score of a "B", saying that "There are moments of real funniness in this smarter-than-anticipated goof-fest".

 Ed Gonzalez of Slant Magazine gave the film 1.5 stars out of 5, explaining his reasoning by the fact that "Sorority Boys only confirms the threat posed to the film industry when homo-wary frat boys are allowed to play director".

 The New York Timess A. O. Scott criticized the film's director, saying that "[he] has made a film that even a rabid lowbrow like Homer Simpson (or, when the mood strikes, this critic) would find beneath his dignity".